 The associate editor at Gastroenterology & Endoscopy News (Website: https://www.gastroendonews.com/) reached out to us here at the Ranchod Law Group to see we could provide assistance in answering a gastroenterology fellow’s question for the “Fellowship FAQs” section of their website.

 Gastroenterology & Endoscopy News is a gastroenterology magazine that publishes stories for physicians, providers and fellows.
 Every month they collect frequently asked questions fellows have about their career path, work-life balance, personal life, and questions about the field in general.

 Here is a question which frequently arises among first-year Gastroenterology (GI) fellows:

-Melissa Oklan, Esq.
-Associate Attorney here at the Ranchod Law Group, reformulated the question providing clear and easy to understand legal boundaries the topic, offering insights on how to go about seeking employment in the United States in light of the recent changes in immigration law.
+An Attorney here at The Ranchod Law Group, reformulated the question providing clear and easy to understand legal boundaries the topic, offering insights on how to go about seeking employment in the United States in light of the recent changes in immigration law.

 Many foreign medical graduates use either a J1-Visa or an H1B Visa to complete their medical residencies, fellowship, or other specialty medical training in the U.S. The timeline for a J1 or H1B doctor’s job search depends on their current status and their plan for their future immigration status.

 J-1 doctors are subject to a two-year home-country physical presence requirement which requires the doctor to return to his or her home country for at least two years at the end of their program.
 This is also known as the foreign residence requirement.